okami101/vuetify-admin/packages/docs/guide/generators.md

 ### API & UI resources development

-The next step is to create a YAML resource descriptor file that will validate above JSON schema, which will be consumed by API and UI CRUD commands that will generate all basic working code, instead of creating all boring stuf all by hand.
+The next step is to create a YAML resource descriptor file that will validate above JSON schema, which will be consumed by API and UI CRUD commands that will generate all basic working code, instead of creating all boring stuff all by hand.

 In this tutorial we will use existing YAML files as sample.
-Take one of this [YAML files descriptors](https://github.com/okami101/vtec-admin/tree/master/examples/generators/admin/generators) according to your prefered locale and put it inside `admin/generators` folder (or anywhere you want).
+Take one of this [YAML files descriptors](https://github.com/okami101/vtec-admin/tree/master/examples/generators/admin/generators) according to your preferred locale and put it inside `admin/generators` folder (or anywhere you want).
 This file will serve as a basis for next resources code generation and contains 2 resources :

 * Monsters : sample for show all different type of fields.
-* Child monsters : essentialy for resource relationship purpose.
+* Child monsters : essentially for resource relationship purpose.

 ### API generator commands